kyunghoonlee777/MetalloGen/README.md

 ---

-## Figures
+# License

-You can include sample output figures here (for example, molecular structures or energy profiles):
+This project is licensed under the BSD 3-Clause License.

 ---

-## License
+# Contact Information

-This project is licensed under the BSD 3-Clause License.
+Please e-mail me to here: [kyunghoonlee@kaist.ac.kr](mailto:kyunghoonlee@kaist.ac.kr) for more detail discussion